hana-matsumoto/hana-matsumoto.github.io/_projects/AK_VegShifts.md

 permalink: /projects/AK_VegShifts/
 toc: true
 ---
-Boreal Alaska has been dominated by conifer species, specifically that of black spruce for the last 5,000-6,000 years.
-White spruce, also a conifer is dominant with smaller quantities of Alaska birch and quaking aspen which are deciduous hardwood species.
+Boreal Alaska has been dominated by conifer species, specifically that of black spruce, for the last 5,000-6,000 years.
+White spruce, another conifer, is also relatively abundant alongside deciduous hardwood species such as Alaska birch and quaking aspen.
 However, climate change is causing rapid changes to wildfire regimes and vegetation.

-This project focused on a predicting species vegetation density by scaling up real-world data using machine learning.
-The objective was to determine species-level changes of the boreal forests in Alaska from 2000 to 2024 as predicted by the machine learning models.
+This project focused on a **predicting species vegetation density (basal area) by scaling up real-world data using machine learning**.
+The objective was to determine **species-level changes of the boreal forests in Alaska from 2000 to 2024 as predicted by the machine learning models**.
 ## Methods
 This work leveraged geospatial data, time-series analysis and random forest models to analyze forest change.
 ### Data preparation